OXID-eSales/oxideshop-user-documentation/installation/new-installation/server-and-system-requirements.rst

 Composer
 --------

-* Composer Version 1
+* Composer

 Composer is required for the installation of OXID eShop and changes in autoloading of files (not at runtime).
+With OXID eShop 6.2.3 from November 2020, versions 1 and 2 of Composer are supported.
 The requirements for Composer can be found in `https://getcomposer.org/doc/00-intro.md#system-requirements <https://getcomposer.org/doc/00-intro.md#system-requirements>`_.

 OpenSSL
 -------